Takashi Takai

 Takashi Takai (高井 崇志, Takai Takashi) is a Japanese politician and former bureaucrat who currently serves as a member of the House of Representatives for the Kita-Kantō PR block.
 He formerly served on two other occasions in the House of Representatives.
-He currently serves as Secretary-General of Reiwa Shinsengumi, and has twice previously been elected to the House of Representatives.
+He formerly served as secretary-general of Reiwa Shinsengumi, and has twice previously been elected to the House of Representatives.
+He is currently a deputy secretary-general of Reiwa Shinsengumi.
 Having previously been a member of the CDP, he was expelled in 2020 after having been found to have broken COVID-19 rules by visiting a sex parlor.

 Early life

 Takai was born in Hakodate, Hokkaido Prefecture.
 He stated on Sun Television that he "grew up frugally... we were not a wealthy family.
 But I grew up happy with my younger brother."
 His father moved repeatedly due to transferring jobs, and he moved elementary school four times.
 Influenced by reading "Summer of Bureaucrats" by Saburo Shiroyama, he aspired to enter civil service after school.

 After finishing primary school, he entered the Faculty of Economics at the University of Tokyo.
-His thesis was titled "NTT Seperation and Division".
+His thesis was titled "NTT Separation and Division".
 After writing it, he became interested primarily in telecommunications administration.
 He soon after passed the class 1 National Civil Service Examination and entered the Ministry of Posts and Telecommunications.
 He was assigned to the Telecommunications Authority.